tgolsson/tuna/README.md

 }
 ```

-If you enable the `auto-register` feature, you can skip the first register call
+The register call can be omitted, at some performance cost during the first
-at some performance cost.
+read.

 Note that `tuna` is a work in progress!
 I'm working on it due to a need, but I
 want to dogfood it while I build it - not build a whole thing on its own.